Image from Wyrmshadow

 A polity in the Seams.
 Before the Version War, a prosperous system called Harkington's Star.

 - Altair - Text by M. Alan Kazlev

 Fast-rotating A7V star, originally part of the Diamond Belt, in the constellation Aquila (the eagle), 16.
 5 light years from Sol.
 The name Altair means "flying eagle" in Old Earth Arabic.

 Inner moon of Jupiter (Sol V).

 - Amaterasu - Text by M. Alan Kazlev

-Originally a Conver Ambi outpost world on the Conver Limis border, became an important center for tourism, totalrecalls, and arts and culture.
-Annexed by the Solar Dominion during the Second Empires War, captured by Metasoft relativist fleets during the Version War, returned to the Dominion after the War as part of the treaty exchange plan.
+Originally a Conver Ambi outpost world annexed by the Solar Dominion during the Second Empires War, captured by Metasoft relativist fleets during the Version War, returned to the Dominion after the War.

 - Amboseli - Text by Steve Bowers